En-Query/EncryptedQuery/README.md

 Full service Integration and Support are available from EnQuery (https://enquery.net/)

 ### New Features!
+2.2.0
+ - Added support for Hadoop processing
+ - Added Offline Mode.
+This allows the Querier and Responder to function without direct communication.
+Users will import/export files from the servers to perform queries.

 2.1.4
  - Updated Algorithm for Standalone and Flink JDBC processing methods.
 This change improved performance by ~40%.
  - Updated FieldTypes and UI to simplify creating encrypting queries.